 [1] 5.5

 It should be noted again that the assignment of variable names is case-sensitive.
 Also, you should avoid overwriting expressions already defined in the system by assigning new values or functions to them.
-The following names should not be used as variable names: c, s, q, t, F, I, C, D, T, mean, diff, pi, tree, var, range, rank.
-(Baker & Kim, 2017)
+The following names should not be used as variable names: c, s, q, t, F, I, C, D, T, mean, diff, pi, tree, var, range, or rank (Baker & Kim, 2017).

 To check if a variable name is already defined, you can type it in the console as an expression to see if any output is produced.